-A portion of the management fees is paid to the Fondation Groupe LBP AM under the aegis of the Fondation de France or is paid directly to one or several non-profit organisations.
+A portion of the management fees is paid to the Fondation Groupe LBP AM under the aegis of the Fondation de France or is paid directly to another association or a non-profit organisation.
 The breakdown is made known to the Board of Directors of the SICAV and all investors may request more detailed information from La Financière de l'Echiquier.